PTA-com-pk/Partnership-Ledger-for-PTA/GOOGLE_SHEETS_SETUP.md

 4. **"API not enabled"**
    - Go back to Google Cloud Console and make sure Google Sheets API is enabled

+5. **"EROFS: read-only file system" (Vercel)**
+   - This is expected on Vercel - the app will only use Google Sheets, not JSON files
+   - Make sure your Google Sheets credentials are properly configured

+6. **"DECODER routines::unsupported" (Vercel)**
+   - Check that your `GOOGLE_PRIVATE_KEY` environment variable is set correctly
+   - Make sure the private key includes the full key with proper newlines
+   - Don't wrap the private key in quotes in Vercel's environment variables

 ## Security Notes